Psychology

 HTBA

-PSYC 733a or b, Research Topics in Social Cognitive DevelopmentYarrow Dunham
+PSYC 733a, Research Topics in Social Cognitive DevelopmentYarrow Dunham

 Investigation of various topics in developmental social cognition.
 Particular focus on the development of representations of self and other, social groups, and attitudes and stereotypes.